Do I have to pay my fees before I can register?

 - For further details, please visit the HigherEdPoints website

-If you did not receive your invoice by mail, you may view your invoice online by logging in to your STU-VIEW account, clicking on the Financial Services tab, and then selecting
+If you did not receive your fees estimate by mail, you may view your fees online by logging in to your STU-VIEW account, clicking on the Financial Services tab, and then selecting

-Important: If you did not receive an invoice by mail, please check STU-VIEW to ensure that your mailing address is correct.
+Important: If you did not receive a fees estimate by mail, please check STU-VIEW to ensure that your mailing address is correct.

 What if I don't pay my deposit by the due date?

-Returning Students: You will not be able to register for classes unless you have paid your initial deposit by the due date on your invoice.
+Returning Students: You will not be able to register for classes unless you have paid your initial deposit by the due date on your fees estimate.
 You may still go online and view your course/section choices without

 having paid your deposit.